ansible/ansible-lint/src/ansiblelint/rules/no_log_password.md

 # no-log-password

-This rule ensures playbooks do not write passwords to logs.
+This rule ensures playbooks do not write passwords to logs when using loops.
-Always set the `no_log: True` attribute to protect sensitive data.
+Always set the `no_log: true` attribute to protect sensitive data.

+While most ansible modules know to mark sensitive data, if you happen to use secrets inside a loop, they could end up being logged in some cases.
+Adding an explicit `no_log: true` should prevent accidental exposure.

 ## Problematic Code